Skip to content

 Set the required environment variables:

 Dashboard cookies are signed with JUNIOR_SECRET by default.
 Set BETTER_AUTH_SECRET only when you need a separate rotation boundary for browser sessions.
-Dashboard callbacks use JUNIOR_BASE_URL, Vercel URL envs, or local dev by default.
-Set BETTER_AUTH_URL only when dashboard auth needs a different public origin.
+Dashboard callbacks use dashboard.baseURL, JUNIOR_BASE_URL, Vercel URL envs, or local dev by default.
+Set JUNIOR_BASE_URL to the public origin users should visit.
+Alternate deployment origins redirect there before Google sign-in so the OAuth state and callback cookies share one host.
+Slack reply footers and other surfaces that include a dashboard conversation link use the same public origin.

 After deployment: